-How to See a Total Solar Eclipse in the Most Beautiful Place on Earth This Year
+A Total Solar Eclipse Will Happen in the Most Beautiful Place on Earth This Year

 Bariloche, Argentina, two hours by plane from vibrant Buenos Aires, is the epicenter of the Lakes Region of Patagonia, a magical fairy-tale land of the green, snow-capped Andes, hikes with epic views of crystalline lakes and rivers, and a wild and free gaucho lifestyle.
 Nearby towns -- such as the rustic Junín de los Andes, swanky San Martín de Los Andes, upscale Villa La Angostura, and hippie El Bolsón -- are also good spots to make camp on a Northern Patagonia adventure.
 And the drive between them, along the famous Ruta 40, is one of the world’s most famous and epic road trips.

 There’s no bad time or season to come to this gorgeous place.
 But on December 14, 2020 -- high summer in Patagonia, mind you -- the most beautiful place on Earth is also blessed with a total solar eclipse.
-It was a no brainer, then, to include it on our list of the 20 Best Places for a Big Trip in 2020.
+It was a no brainer, then, to include it on our list of the 20 Places We're Dreaming About in 2020.

 We’ve provided a full 10-day itinerary to get the very best out of a trip to the Lakes Region -- though it’s best explored just by breathing the clean mountain air and seeing which way the wind blows you.